Mountain Goats

 Links:

-The double-disc The Hound Chronicles & Hot Garden Stomp (Shrimper, 2012) collects two of the early cassettes.
+The double-disc The Hound Chronicles/ Hot Garden Stomp (Shrimper, 2012) collects two of the early cassettes.

-Protein Source Of The Future (Ajax, 1999), Bitter Melon Farm (Ajax, 2000) and Ghana (3 Beads of Sweat, 2002) compile early singles and rarities.
+The anthologies Protein Source Of The Future (Ajax, 1999), Bitter Melon Farm (Ajax, 2000) and Ghana (3 Beads of Sweat, 2002) compile early singles and rarities.

 Featuring a completely new line-up behind Darnielle, The Coroner's Gambit (Absolutely Kosher, 2001) offers the first new material in three years, seasoned with haiku-like lyrics ("Baseballs travel further when you watch them fly") that enhance the metaphysical quality of these gothic stories.
 Family Happiness is the highlight.